Antique round coffee table, inlaid and veneered

 Round inlaid and veneered coffee table with various essences and geometric decorations on the top and frame.

-The turned baluster decorated with marquetry rests on the floor supported by three shaped legs, ebonized and inlaid on the back with herringbone patterns using different types of wood.
-The round top is entirely veneered with walnut and various types of wood featuring geometric decorations; the band beneath the top also has inlays with patches.
+The turned baluster decorated with inlays rests on the floor supported by three shaped legs, ebonized and inlaid on the back with herringbone patterns using different types of wood.
+The round top is entirely veneered with walnut and various types of wood, featuring geometric decorations; the band beneath the top also has inlaid patches.

 It comes from a private Lombard collection and is in good condition consistent with its late 19th-century origin.

 Luxurious antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is a growing number of enthusiasts of high-quality vintage items that have a distinct character and soul.
+Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its characteristic features.
+There are many different styles in antique furniture, each with its own distinctive features.

-Many styles distinguish antique furniture, but a few are particularly notable.
-Eclectic furniture from the 19th century is associated with the prevalent Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Many styles characterize antique furniture, but a few are particularly notable.
+Eclectic furniture from the 19th century includes the beloved Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian English style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Antique products in Rococo and Louis XV styles are also interesting and noteworthy.
-Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by very ornate furniture designed to exude splendor and play a significant role in luxury.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Baroque, derived from the Portuguese word 'barocco'—meaning irregularly developed pearl—was highly ornate furniture designed to exude splendor and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these pieces.

-Today, we can see how much influence the Baroque style has had on modern classical furniture, which is often designed with a strong resemblance to the historical period.
-The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly defined chest furniture.
-Mythology and ancient times inspired many details, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a profound mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and relief carvings.
+These products were quite distinctive but also introduced new possibilities, such as the construction of cabinets and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture inspired by Italian and French creators, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, giving each style its unique character.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for an exclusive antique that suits your interior.

-The key to stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and accurate description with photographs.
-We also have experts in art appraisal, history, and specialists from around the world at your disposal.
+The key aspect of stylish antique furniture is originality.
+Ultimately, this is crucial from the buyer’s perspective, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and accurate description and photos.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details